 Use the information you have gained from your research to develop a presentation on your topic.
 The style is your choice.
-You are welcome to use power point or to create your own slides.
-You are not required to develop a power point presentation.
-You are welcome to simply present your main concepts and findings to the class.
-Be sure to include a "why does this matter" section in your presentation.
-A section on how you will use this in their current and future work in higher education is also required
+You are welcome to use PowerPoint or use another program to develop slides for the presentation.
+Be sure to include "Why does this Matter" and "How Will I Use This in My Future Work in Education" sections in your presentation.
+You record your presentation and upload a video to the presentation discussion forum.

-Deadlines and timelines will vary depending upon the term that each students takes the capstone course.
+Deadlines and timelines will vary depending upon the term that each student takes the capstone course.